lee212/simpleazure/simpleazure/ipython/README.md

 IPython plugin
 ==============

-The Cloud plans to support ipython parallel module on Windows Azure.
+The SimpleAzure plans to support ipython parallel module on Windows Azure.
 It is a simply functionality which StarCluster + Ipython has.

 Example
 ----------
 ```
-import thecloud
+from simpleazure.simpleazure import simpleazure as saz
 from IPython.parallel import Client

 c = Client()